AxaFrance/ecotag/README.md

 - **rawBodyInput** is the input of the script.
 That input is the data you can see in the file comparison table, which is also the content of the "Body" parameter of a callapi json.
 - **rawBodyOutput** is the output of the script.
 The script defined by the user has to provide a value for this parameter, as it is the one that will appear in the file comparison table after script application.
 Please note that a "return" keyword is not required, as the API will collect rawBodyOutput after script application.

+### Indexes merge

+Your compare file can contain keys with indexes (for example if the related file has several pages), which can lead to difficulties to read the statistics.
+For that situation, you can choose (or not) to merge all elements of the same key but with different indexes.
+This behaviour is set to true by default, and can be updated in the displayed stats table.

 # Warning

 The current web API is available for local usage only.
 Security is not guaranteed otherwise.